darraghdog/rsna/README.md

 ### Overview

-In general we just have a single image classifier, data split on 5 folds, we only trained on 3 of them, and then extracted pre-logit layer from the classifier and fed into an LSTM.
+We have a single image classifier (size `480` images with windowing applied), where data is split on 5 folds, but only trained on 3 of them.
-Classifier trained on 5 epochs each fold, 480 images with below pre-processing.
-Each epoch, each fold, we extract embedding layer (use TTA and avg embeddings) train a separate LSTM for 12 epochs on each of those - so 15 LSTMs (3 fold image models X 5 epochs), and average the predictions.
-Was a bit concerned the preprocessing filter may lose information, so trained the above again without the preprocessing filter and it did worse; but averaging both pipelines did ever so slightly better.
-The pipeline from first paragraph above would, for all intensive purposes be just as good as final solution, but as we needed to fix docu pre-stage 2 the two pipelines are in github and final solution.
+We then extract the GAP layer (or as we cann it the image embedding) from the classifier, with TTA, and feed into an LSTM.
+The above is run with and without preprocessed crop of images; however, just with preprocessed crop achieves same score.

 ![Alt text](documentation/rsna_nobrainer.png?raw=true "Title")

+### Insights on what components worked well

 **Preprocessing:**
 - Used Appian’s windowing from dicom images.
 [Linky](https://github.com/darraghdog/rsna/blob/master/eda/window_v1_test.py#L66)